homothetyhk/RandomizerMod/LOGIC_README.md

 ### Dangerous Skips:
 - Dangerous Skips are skips which carry a high risk of taking damage, due to aggressive enemies or other sources.
-- Generally, this modifier is not applied to Acid Skips or Spike Tunnels, which are implicitly understodd to be dangerous.
+- Generally, this modifier is not applied to Acid Skips or Spike Tunnels, which are implicitly understood to be dangerous.
 - In logic, Dangerous Skips are indicated with the **DANGEROUSSKIPS** token.
 - Examples include:
 	-